-In relation to the loans indicated in the previous paragraph, the Group determined an effective interest rate in 2021 of 7.88%, 4.85%, 7.89% and for the last three 4.85%, respectively, on which the financial cost of said loan is recorded.
-In like manner, the fair value for all loans is \$6,454,011, which was determined by using the discount rate at fixed market value and TIIE plus 0.28% percentage points, and is within level 2 in the fair value hierarchies.
+In relation to the loans indicated in the previous paragraph, the Group determined an effective interest rate in 2022 of 7.88%, 6.91%, 7.89% and for the last three 6.91%, respectively, on which the financial cost of said loan is recorded.
+In like manner, the fair value for all loans is \$3,347,689, which was determined by using the discount rate at fixed market value and TIIE plus 0.28% percentage points and is within level 2 in the fair value hierarchies.

-In relation to the loans indicated in the previous paragraph, the Group determined an effective interest rate in 2020 of 7.88%, 6.88%, 7.89% and for the last three 6.88%, respectively, on which the financial cost of said loan is recorded.
-In like manner, the fair value for all loans is \$6,808,329, which was determined by using the discount rate at fixed market value and TIIE plus 0.28% percentage points, and is within level 2 in the fair value hierarchies.
+In relation to the loans indicated in point 1, the Group determined an effective interest rate in 2021 of 7.88%, 4.85%, 7.89% and for the last three 4.85%, respectively, on which the financial cost of said loan is recorded.
+In like manner, the fair value for all loans is \$6,454,011, which was determined by using the discount rate at fixed market value and TIIE plus 0.28% percentage points and is within level 2 in the fair value hierarchies.

-The current loan agreements establish different obligations to do and not do for Megacable Holdings and its subsidiaries, including limitations to: (a) merge or consolidate with third parties; (b) sell, transfer or lease some of its assets, except in the case of a cash transaction; (c) certain investments; (d) the amount of indebtedness; (e) certain dividend payments or distributions of the capital stock of Megacable Holdings or its subsidiaries, or the purchase, redemption or other acquisition of the capital stock of any of its subsidiaries; (f) enter into hedging contracts, unless they help mitigate certain risks or acquire benefits; and (g) changes in accounting, as well as requiring Megacable Holdings and subsidiaries to comply with certain financial ratios, including a consolidated leverage rate not greater than 3.00 and a consolidated interest coverage rate greater than 3.50.
+The current loan agreements of point 1 establish different obligations to do and not do for Megacable Holdings and its subsidiaries, including limitations to: (a) merge or consolidate with third parties; (b) sell, transfer or lease some of its assets, except in the case of a cash transaction; (c) certain investments; (d) the amount of indebtedness; (e) certain dividend payments or distributions of the capital stock of Megacable Holdings or its subsidiaries, or the purchase, redemption or other acquisition of the capital stock of any of its subsidiaries; (f) enter into hedging contracts, unless they help mitigate certain risks or acquire benefits; and (g) changes in accounting, as well as requiring Megacable Holdings and subsidiaries to comply with certain financial ratios, including a consolidated leverage rate not greater than 3.00 and a consolidated interest coverage rate greater than 3.50.